 Countries with -Stan Suffix in their English Names

 The word "Kazakh" is derived from the Russian word "казах", and refers to members of the Kazakh people.
 The words is thought to have come from the Turkic word "qaz-" meaning "to wander", alluding to the Kazakhs' nomadic culture.
 The suffix "-stan" means "land" or "place of" in Persian, so Kazakhstan, written as "Қазақстан" in Kazakh, can be translated as "land of the wanderers".
 Kazakhstan, the world's largest landlocked country, spans from the Caspian Sea to the Altai Mountains, and borders Russia to the north, China to the east, Kyrgyzstan and Uzbekistan to the south, and the Caspian Sea and Turkmenistan to the west.
-Its capital, Astana, sits in the heart of Central Asia.
+Its capital, Nur-Sultan (formerly Astana), sits in the heart of Central Asia.
 With over 2.7 million square kilometers, Kazakhstan boasts a network of rivers, including the Irtysh, Ishim, and Syr Darya, that support agriculture and serve as crucial transportation routes.
 As a hub of trade and commerce between Europe and Asia, Kazakhstan is home to around 19 million people, made up of Kazakhs, Russians, Ukrainians, Uzbeks, and Tatars, and a rich mix of religions including Islam, Orthodox Christianity, and Protestantism.
 Kazakh is the official language, with Russian widely spoken and minority groups speaking Uzbek, Tatar, and Ukrainian.

 As the largest economy in Central Asia, Kazakhstan boasts a major oil production and investments in mining, metallurgy, and other industries, as well as in infrastructure, transportation, and communications.
 Abundant FDI and membership in the Eurasian Economic Union and China's Belt and Road Initiative support Kazakhstan's economy.
 However, the country remains highly dependent on Russia and China, and its economy remains poorly diversified.
 Corruption, politicization of the judiciary, and concentration of economic power within the elite also challenge Kazakhstan's growth.

 The word "Kyrgyzstan" comes from the Turkic word "kyrgyz", which means "forty", and the Persian suffix "-stan", which means "land of".
-Therefore, the name Kyrgyzstan can be translated as "we are forty".
+Therefore, the name Kyrgyzstan is possibly translated as "we are forty".
 The name is believed to refer to the forty clans that were united by the Kyrgyz people's legendary ancestor, Manas, who founded the Kyrgyz Khanate in the 9th century.
 The Kyrgyz Republic, also known as Kyrgyzstan, holds a strategic location in Central Asia as a landlocked country.
 Bishkek is Kyrgyzstan’s capital and largest city.
 With a population of approximately 6.8 million people as of 2023, this nation comprises a diverse mix of ethnic groups including Kyrgyz, Russian, Uzbek, and Ukrainian communities.
 The majority of the population speaks Kyrgyz and Russian, while Uzbek is also widely spoken.
 Kyrgyzstan is a predominantly Muslim country.
 However, there are also significant populations of other religions, including Russian Orthodox Christianity, as well as smaller communities of Buddhists, Jews, and other beliefs.